Document Management Pain Points and Challenges

-And that is just the beginning.
-The documents they find must be valid and up to date.
-They must be confident that they will be working on the correct version of the document.
+And that’s just the beginning.
+The documents you find must be up to date and valid, and you need to be confident that you’re always working on the correct version.

 • I spent hours updating an outdated version, only to find out that a newer version existed.